Saigon Food Guide—Must-Try Dishes, Restaurants, & More!

 Pho is one of the most iconic Vietnamese dishes and one of the must-try Saigon foods.
 In fact, its origins are said to be from the fusion of Vietnamese noodles and herbs with French beef broth.

-In French, the words pot-au-feu literally translates to pot in the fire.
+In French, the term pot-au-feu literally translates to “pot in the fire.”
 A pot-au-feu is traditionally made by boiling together vegetables and beef bones then mixing in meat to the soup.
 Pho, as it is today, is a generous bowl of tasty and fresh broth paired with various pieces of meat and herbs.
-The Pho in Saigon is different from other parts of Vietnam as it tends to be sweeter and more flavorful.
-While for example, the Pho in Hanoi tends to be clearer in color and purer in flavor.
-For us, the best Pho Saigon has to offer, is at Pho Anh.

 The best Pho in Saigon at Pho Anh